cltmedicman/Note-Taker/README.md

   ## Description

   This application is designed to allow the end user to save notes and delete notes that are no longer needed.
-As the user saves or deletes the notes, the updated notes are displayed in a column to the right.
+As the user saves or deletes the notes, the updated notes are displayed in a column to the left.

   ## Table of Contents
   - [Deployed](#deployed)